JonathanWilbur/mueller-report/volume1.md

-Second, Flynn made false statements about calls he had previously made to representatives of Russia and other countries regarding a resolution submitted by Egypt to the United nations security council on December 21, 2016. specifically, Flynn stated that he only asked the countries' positions on how they would vote on the resolution and that he did not request that any of the countries take any particular action on the resolution.
+Second, Flynn made false statements about calls he had previously made to representatives of Russia and other countries regarding a resolution submitted by Egypt to the United nations security council on December 21, 2016.
+Specifically, Flynn stated that he only asked the countries' positions on how they would vote on the resolution and that he did not request that any of the countries take any particular action on the resolution.
 That statement was false.
 On December 22, 2016, Flynn called Kislyak, informed him of the incoming Trump administration's